German reunification: Constitutional merger

 The process chosen was one of the two options set out in the West German constitution (Grundgesetz or Basic Law) of 1949 to facilitate eventual reunification.
 The Basic Law stated that it was only intended for temporary use until a permanent constitution could be adopted by the German people as a whole.
 Under that document's (then existing) Article 23, any new prospective Länder could adhere to the Basic Law by a simple majority vote.
-The initial 11 joining states of 1949 constituted the Trizone.
+The initial 11 joining states of 1949 (down to 9 in 1952 with foundation of Baden-Württemberg) constituted the Trizone.
 West Berlin had been proposed as the 12th state, but this was legally inhibited by Allied objections since Berlin as a whole was legally a quadripartite occupied area.
 Despite this, West Berlin's political affiliation was with West Germany, and, in many fields, it functioned de facto as if it were a component state of West Germany.
-On 1 January 1957, before the reunification, the territory of Saarland, a protectorate of France (1947–1956), united with West Germany (and thus rejoined Germany) as the 11th state of the Federal Republic; this was called "Little Reunification" although the Saar Protectorate itself was only one disputed territory, as its existence was opposed by the Soviet Union.
+On 1 January 1957, before the reunification, the territory of Saarland, a protectorate of France (1947–1956), united with West Germany (and thus rejoined Germany) as the tenth state of the Federal Republic; this was called "Little Reunification" although the Saar Protectorate itself was only one disputed territory, as its existence was opposed by the Soviet Union.

 The other option was set out in Article 146, which provided a mechanism for a permanent constitution for a reunified Germany.
 This route would have entailed a formal union between two German states that then would have had, among other things, to create a new constitution for the newly established country.
 However, by the spring of 1990, it was apparent that drafting a new constitution would require protracted negotiations that would open up numerous issues in West Germany.
 Even without this to consider, by the start of 1990 East Germany was in a state of economic and political collapse.
 In contrast, reunification under Article 23 could be implemented in as little as six months.
 Ultimately, when the treaty on monetary, economic, and social union was signed, it was decided to use the quicker process of Article 23.
 By this process, East Germany voted to dissolve itself and to join West Germany, and the area in which the Basic Law was in force was simply extended to include its constituent parts.
 Thus, while legally East Germany as a whole acceded to the Federal Republic, the constituent parts of East Germany entered into the Federal Republic as five new states, which held their first elections on 14 October 1990.